 After completing one pass through the PMBOK Guide and taking initial notes, I dove into Darron Clark’s PMP Exam Prep 3rd Edition book.
 The relaxed tone and case studies were helpful in providing more clarity.
 I finished this segment of studying around October 30.

 After the Darron Clark book, I read through the Rita Gladwell PMP Exam Prep 2nd Edition book.
 While a short read, this book was incredible for helping me clear up contract types, cost estimations, and Earned Value Management (EVM).

-I have dyscalculia (similar to dyslexia) and have always struggled with even basic math, so I dedicated a large amount of time to learn the formulas and calculations on the PMP exam.
-This book broke down everything in such a simple way and its prep questions were actually pretty spot on to the actual PMP exam difficulty.
+I have a learning disability called dyscalculia (similar to dyslexia) and have always struggled with even basic math, so I dedicated a large amount of time to learning the formulas and calculations on the PMP exam.
+This book broke down everything in such a simple way, and its prep questions were actually pretty spot on to the actual PMP exam difficulty.

 After finishing this book, I knew the PMP formulas inside and out and was having frequent dreams (nightmares?!) about them!
 I finished this book around November 15.

 At this point, I continued on by cycling through my resources, online forums (thank you, Reddit), blog posts, and Andy Kaufman’s YouTube videos.
 Because studying for a difficult exam and working full time weren’t enough, I threw in a full house renovation!

 We started in early October and I was pulling 18-hour days between working on the house, working for Pocket Prep, and studying at night and during meals.
 The Professional Pocket Prep app saved me here!
 I was able to lay in bed without disturbing my partner and go through about 50 questions each night.